asmaaraafat27/BACKEND-LearningJourney/README.md

 - Practice traversing your hard drive via the command line.
 - Create, rename and delete files and folders on your hard drive using Unix commands.
 - Use pipes and redirection.
+####  Week3:
+- Outline the Git principles.
+- Use a GitHub repository.
+- Describe the steps in a standard GitHub workflow.
+- Create branches and merge different branches and sources.
+- Describe how code goes from local development to version control and then to live production.
+####  Week4:
+- Apply the skills and knowledge from this course on Version Control in a practical assessment.